|Best For||Hobbyist Blogger|

 Design & Customization

-For a hosted blogging platform, Blogger allows for a good bit of customization…but there’s usually a catch.
+For a hosted blogging platform, Blogger allows for customization…but there’s usually a catch.

 You can change your design layout with Blogger’s built-in elements.